Large-Scale Estimation under Unknown Heteroskedasticity: An Empirical Illustration

 for $j=1,\dots,J_i$ and $i=1,\dots,n$, where $J_i:=\lvert\left\{j:i(j)=i\right\}\rvert$.

-The difference with the standard model, such as in \cite{Gilraine2020}, is that we allow for teacher-level heteroskedasticity.
-In a model where teachers differ in both $\mu_i$ and $\sigma_i$, there are multiple ways to define and measure teacher quality.
-For example, conditional on teachers having the same $\mu_i$, whether a high $\sigma_i$ is preferred depends on the policymaker's preferences.
-The most common way to measure a teacher's performance is by her mean value-added $\mu_i$, which measures how the average student ($\epsilon_j=0$) would have performed under each teacher.
-In what follows we also consider defining teacher performances by $q_{0.1,i}$, which measures how the 10\textsuperscript{th} percentile student would have performed under each teacher.
-This implies we penalize teachers with high $\sigma_i$, because $q_{0.1,i}=\mu_i-1.28\cdot\sigma_i$.
+The difference with the standard model in the literature is that we allow for teacher-level heteroskedasticity.
+When teachers differ in both $\mu_i$ and $\sigma_i$, teacher quality can be defined in several ways; for two teachers with the same $\mu_i$, whether a higher $\sigma_i$ is preferred depends on the policymaker's preferences.
+The most common measure is the mean value-added $\mu_i$, how the average student ($\epsilon_j=0$) would perform under each teacher.
+We also consider $q_{0.1,i}=\mu_i-1.28\cdot\sigma_i$, how the 10\textsuperscript{th}-percentile student would perform under teacher $i$, which penalizes teachers with high $\sigma_i$.